darkrelics/eidolon-engine/documentation/architecture.md

     note left of Abandoned
         On abandonment:
-        - Add to AbandonedStories set
+        - Record in StoryHistory only (not in character)
         - Clear ActiveStoryID
         - Clear ActiveSegmentID
         - Set GameMode = None